orion-project/rezonator2/calc/GaussCalculator.md

 ## Change divergence angle $V_s$

 ### Lock waist
-With fixed waist radius $w_0$, find such a value of beam quality parameter $M^2$ that yelds to specified angle.
+With fixed waist radius $w_0$, find such a value of beam quality parameter $M^2$ that yields to the specified angle.

 $$ M^2 = \frac{ \pi w_0 V_s } \lambda $$